This kind of short snippet is cheesy, and yet not cheesy.

 And here’s what these rides looked like before they got wrapped:

 And this was the first generation Map Car, seen getting busted by the Federal popo in the Presidio.

-I’ve heard contradictory stories (so that’s four people promoting two completely different narratives) on why this particular Googler got busted, or not busted as the case may be.
+(I’ve heard from four people who suppor contradictory stories (so that’s four people promoting two completely different tales) on why this particular Googler got busted, or not busted as the case may be.
 Oh well.
-Did the Presidio Trust tell Google to get a permit?
+Did the Presidio Trust tell the Google to get a permit?
 And did Google ignore that request?
-Don’t know.
+Don’t know.)

 And the Google Bikes: